Yrahcaz7/The-Septenary-Forest/docs/layer-features.md

 - `displayRow`: **OVERRIDE**.
 Changes where the layer node appears without changing where it is in the reset order.

 - `resource`: Name of the main currency you gain by resetting on this layer.
+(Can be omitted if the layer does not have a main currency and its presige type is `none`.)

 - `effect()`: **optional**.
 A function that calculates and returns the current values of any bonuses inherent to the main currency.
 Can return a value or an object containing multiple values. *You will also have to implement the effect where it is applied.*